 “She’d be so happy for you, Linds.
 And so proud.”

 “I know.”
-Lindsay brushed her fingertips across her damp lower lashes.
+She brushed her fingertips under her lower lashes.
 “Damn hormones.
 I don’t have a thing to cry about.”

 “Emily was the same way.
 And the cravings.”
 Moira went on theatrically, waving her hand in the air.
 “Jack was forever running to Raley’s in the middle of the night.”